The advanced audio editor

 What can the AI audio editor do?

 A lot — all by describing it.
-Clean up audio (neural noise removal, de-hum, de-ess, de-click, de-plosive, noise gate), cut sections and trim silence or filler words, shape tone and loudness (EQ, compression, limiter, bass and treble), add fades, change speed, tempo or pitch, reverse, add echo or reverb, split a song into stems, remove or isolate a single instrument, strip vocals for karaoke, generate spoken intros and voiceovers, and dub a recording into another language.
+Clean up audio (neural noise removal, de-hum, de-ess, de-click, de-plosive, noise gate), cut sections and trim silence or filler words with word-level accuracy, shape tone and loudness (EQ, compression, limiter, bass and treble), change speed, tempo or pitch, autotune vocals to any key and scale, detect key and BPM, split a song into stems, remove or isolate a single instrument, strip vocals for karaoke, replay a melody on a different instrument, generate spoken intros, voiceovers and music beds, dub a recording into 12+ languages, transcribe with speaker labels, export SRT/VTT captions, write summaries and show notes, find the catchiest 30 seconds for a ringtone, and critique your mix with one-tap fixes.

 How is this different from a normal audio editor?